 1. Download a Notification form.

 2. Call the ESA Customer Service Centre at 1-877-ESA-SAFE (372-7233).

 If the work doesn't comply with the Ontario Electrical Safety Code, the Inspector will issue a “defect notice” outlining the necessary corrections to comply with the Ontario Electrical Safety Code.

-Learn more about inspections:
+Learn more about notifications and inspections: